College will reopen to students in August

 “While the situation is fluid, we are planning to welcome students back in August,” Brewer said.
 “Some classes may be moved to completely online as a matter of necessity due to constraints of our facilities.
 Others may be offered in a hybrid format where sometimes students are in the classroom, and other times online, so that the number of students in the class is reduced at any given time.
 Other classes will be moved to larger rooms to allow for adequate social distancing.”

-In addition to the Task Force recommendations, Brewer and key college officials met Tuesday with Dr. David Holcombe, regional administrator and medical director with the Louisiana Office of Public Health, on the latest health and safety information regarding COVID-19.
+In addition to the Task Force recommendations, Brewer and key college officials met Tuesday with Dr. David HoLCUombe, regional administrator and medical director with the Louisiana Office of Public Health, on the latest health and safety information regarding COVID-19.

-Brewer said there will definitely be changes on campus for students, faculty and staff, and some may make adjustments, but he is committed to making LC as safe as possible during this uncertain time.
+Brewer said there will definitely be changes on campus for students, faculty and staff, and some may make adjustments, but he is committed to making LCU as safe as possible during this uncertain time.

 Prior to returning to campus in August, all students are being encouraged to self-quarantine a minimum of 14 days.